bbanjade/Health-Insurance-Cross-Sell-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/48388697/153889223-8f4d7963-e6bb-4c68-96aa-fb29e69595a1.png)

-#### people with damage vehicle has higher intention to by auto insurance.
+#### People with damage vehicle has higher intention to by auto insurance.

 ### 4. Model Building
 #### 4.1.
 Outliers are not big problem, but lets remove rows which have annual_premium higher than 400,000.
 By, doing this we are only loosing 6 rows.